Bazalbuilder/Aegis/README.md

 ## Installation

 ### Option 1: Downloading a source build
 * To Be Added.
-This will become available once we implement [Wally support](https://github.com/UpliftGames/wally).
+This will become available once we implement [Wally](https://github.com/UpliftGames/wally).

-This option is not recommended, as you need to manually build the source code yourself.
-It would also be considered an unstable build, so you may not get support.

-### Option 2: Downloading a pre-compiled build
+### Option 2: Downloading a pre-packaged build
 * Navigate to the "Releases" tab on the right side of the page and click the latest release build.
 * On the "Assets" dropdown menu, click on the .rbxm file.
 This will prompt a download.
 * Place the .rbxm file in your Studio instance.

-This is the best option to utilize Aegis, as it is already pre-compiled, and it would be stable.
+This is the best option to utilize Aegis, as it is the most latest and stable build.

 ## Licensing
 This project is licensed under [MIT](http://opensource.org/licenses/MIT).
 See [LICENSE](LICENSE) for more details.